Universal WAF Bypass for finding and exploiting SQL injections

 Tool for scanning the Import and Export tables in Windows binaries.

-I wrote a tool that searches for a specific string in the Import and Export tables of all the Windows binaries located in a given directory.
+I wrote a tool that searches for a specific string in the Import and Export tables of all the Windows binaries located under a given directory.
 It is a very practical and convenient way to find which binaries make use of a function you know how to exploit.

 The script is written in Python and you can find it here: